-A small in-focus exhibition on the sixteenth-century artist Marcus Gheeraerts II will open at Tate Britain on 2 December 2002 and will mark the 400th anniversary of the death, in March 1603, of his most celebrated sitter, Queen Elizabeth I.
+A small in-focus exhibition on the sixteenth-century artist Marcus Gheeraerts II opened at Tate Britain on 2 December 2002 and marked the 400th anniversary of the death, in March 1603, of his most celebrated sitter, Queen Elizabeth I.

 Gheeraerts produced some of the most haunting and beautiful portraits in British art.
 Although born overseas, in Bruges, it was he who defined the public images of many of the leading Britons of his age.
-The display will bring together over twenty two works, including loaned paintings, engravings and portrait miniatures from the National Portrait Gallery, British Museum, Scottish National Portrait Gallery and various private collections.
-There will also be sixteenth-century illustrated medical books from the British Library, and a richly embroidered woman’s jacket from the Victoria & Albert Museum.
+The display brings together over twenty two works, including loaned paintings, engravings and portrait miniatures from the National Portrait Gallery, British Museum, Scottish National Portrait Gallery and various private collections.
+There are also sixteenth-century illustrated medical books from the British Library, and a richly embroidered woman's jacket from the Victoria & Albert Museum.

 The image of the 'Virgin Queen' - Elizabeth I - is only one of the female roles of the age.
 Paradoxically, it was under this celibate monarch that a surprising English sub-genre, the 'pregnancy portrait' developed.
 These portraits depict women who are clearly - even exaggeratedly - pregnant.
 In an age when a wife's role was to bear many healthy children to extend a newly elevated family's name and influence, such a portrait would be visual 'evidence' of hoped-for dynastic success.
 Simultaneously, childbirth was considered so hazardous that it would also record the features of a beloved woman who might shortly be dead.
 Gheeraerts painted a number of these and Tate recently acquired an exceptionally beautiful example, Portrait of an Unknown Lady c.1595.
 It has not been exhibited for more than thirty years and has been newly conserved for this display.